Lustra (band)

-Lustra is an American rock band originally from Boston and later from Los Angeles.
+Lustra was an American rock band originally from Boston and later based in Los Angeles.
+The band started as Seventeen in 1996 before changing their name to Lustra in 2001 in response to a proposed lawsuit by a publication sharing the band's original name.

+The band is known for their 2004 song "Scotty Doesn't Know", which was featured in the 2004 teen sex comedy film EuroTrip.
+The song eventually became a sleeper hit after being included on their 2006 studio album Left for Dead, which helped the track chart on the Billboard Hot 100 at 75, their only entry on the chart.
+The band split up in 2016.

+History

+Seventeen (1996–2001)

-Band members Chris Baird, Nick Cloutman, Jon Baird, and Jason Adams first played together in 1996 under the name Seventeen, releasing two full-lengths and an EP under this name.
+Band members Chris Baird, Nick Cloutman, Jon Baird, and Jason Adams first played together in 1996 under the name Seventeen, releasing two full-length anlbumbs and an EP under this name.
 Bruce Fulford joined the group shortly before the release of their 1999 EP.
 Legal challenges from Seventeen magazine eventually led the band to change names in 2001; Jon Baird also left the group that same year.

+Lustra (2001–2016)

-Their first full-length as Lustra was issued in 2003, and soon after the group landed the song "Scotty Doesn't Know" on the soundtrack to the 2004 film EuroTrip.
+Their first full-length album as Lustra was issued in 2003, and soon after the group performed the song "Scotty Doesn't Know" on the soundtrack to the 2004 film EuroTrip.
 The band also appears briefly in the film, with Matt Damon acting (and lip-synching) as their lead vocalist.
 The film was not a box office success but sold well on DVD, raising the band's profile long after its theatrical run.
-"Scotty Doesn't Know" was included on Lustra's 2006 full-length, Left for Dead, and became a hit single that year almost entirely as a result of download sales, eventually peaking at No. 75 on the Billboard Hot 100, No. 39 on the Digital Songs chart, and No. 53 on the Pop 100 in the United States.
+"Scotty Doesn't Know" was included on Lustra's 2006 album, Left for Dead, and became a hit single that year almost entirely as a result of download sales, eventually peaking at No. 75 on the Billboard Hot 100, No. 39 on the Digital Songs chart, and No. 53 on the Pop 100 in the United States.
 What You Need & What You Get was released in September 2008.

+In an interview with The Witzard in 2023, Adams confirmed that the last time the band had recorded new material was 2016, with new drummer Gant Frink present.
+Adams also stated that the band had effectively split after Baird had moved back to the East Coast.